loosewheel/lwcomponents/readme.txt

 *	Deployers, places the nodes directly in front.
 *	Hologram, projects a hologram above the hologram node.
 *	Fan, blows any entity, player or drop in front of the fan.
+*	Conduit, connected in a circuit to move items.
 *	Digiswitch, digilines controlled mesecons power.
 *	Movefloor, similar to vertical mesecons movestone.
 *	Solid color conductor blocks, same as Solid Color Block but also mesecons and digilines conductor.

+To spawn entities from dispensers include the lwcomponents_spawners mod.

 See the docs folder for details on each item.